Anu6is/DiscordBotExample/README.md

 # Discord.Net (Visual Basic) Example Bot
 [![NuGet](https://img.shields.io/nuget/vpre/Discord.Net.svg?maxAge=2592000?style=plastic)](https://www.nuget.org/packages/Discord.Net)
-Visual Basic Example for creating a Discord Bot using [Discord.Net](https://github.com/RogueException/Discord.Net) (beta 2.0.0)
+Visual Basic Example for creating a Discord Bot using [Discord.Net](https://github.com/RogueException/Discord.Net) (2.0.1)

 This example guides you through getting your bot online and creating a few simple commands.
 **IMPORTANT!**: Your bot token needs to be placed in config.json in order for the bot to connect successfully.